Total Knee Replacement is a surgical procedure in which the knee joint is replaced by a prosthetic implant.

 All going well, you will be up and walking the next morning.
 If necessary, you can stand soon after surgery, for example to pass urine.
 A catheter is occasionally required.

 It is important to move the knee early to regain movement.
-Swelling limits movement in the first few days but it is usually possible to get 90 degrees of flexion within the first week.
+Swelling limits movement in the first few days but it is usually possible to get 90 degrees of flexion within the first day or two.
 Sitting out of bed with the knee bent for a few hours a day helps.
 You will also be guided by the physiotherapist.

 Yes.
 Usually metal detectors will be set off by your new knee.
 Just make sure you have nothing in your pockets on that side.